Posting to WordPress: A Beginner’s Guide to Adding a New Post in WordPress

 - Drag and drop the media directly into the chosen block.

 - Add existing media from the Media Library.

-There, change the style, size, and dimensions to your liking.
-You can use the default image sizes or customize them to suit your website.
+To edit the image, click it and head to Settings → Block.
+You can change an image’s style, size, and dimensions there.
+Use the default WordPress image sizes or customize them to suit your website.